Use: The best backpacking water filter for camping and hiking

 However, in the four and a half years that I’ve been using this backpacking water filter, the problems have genuinely never been enough to make me regret buying this Steripen.

 Ease of use

-- The biggest problem I’ve faced with the Steripen Adventurer is the fact that any old bottle won’t work.
+- The biggest problem I’ve faced with the Steripen Adventurer is the fact that any old bottle won’t work with this water filter.
 You need one with an opening of 4.4cm (1.75in) for the Steripen to fit inside.
 To be fair, this isn’t a huge issue; you just need to make sure that you buy a reusable water container (such as this one) before you leave for travelling and try not to lose it along the way (which I’ve done) – although it’s fairly standard to find bottles with larger mouths now anyway, so you can easily replace it on the road.

-- The batteries are also a weird size (CR123A) and while you can buy them on Amazon, they come into large quanitites.
+- The batteries are also a weird size (CR123A).
+You can buy them on Amazon, but they tend to come in large quantities.
 I’ve ended up buying a box to ensure that I always have spares available when required.

 - As I’ve indicated, it doesn’t work with visibly dirty water so it’s the ideal solution for those looking for a hiking water filter where you’re likely to be using puddles or still water sources.
-If this is your intended use, I suggest you look at the Sawyer Dual Bag Water Purification System instead.
+If this is your intended use, I suggest you look at the Sawyer Gravity Water Filter or the Grayl Geopress instead.

-The Steripen Adventurer is a reliable, fast and easy to use backpacking water filter, giving you access to safe drinking water in a matter of minutes and helps you to completely avoid relying on environmentally damaging plastic bottles - yes, by buying this filter you're doing you bit for the planet too!
+The Steripen Adventurer Opti (buy it on Amazon or get the newer Steripen Ultra UV Water Purifier on REI) is a reliable, fast and easy to use backpacking water filter, giving you access to safe drinking water in a matter of minutes and helps you to completely avoid relying on environmentally damaging plastic bottles.